AddictedCS/soundfingerprinting/README.md

 > Yes.
 - Can I use **SoundFingerprinting** to detect ads in radio streams?
 > Yes.
 Actually this is the most frequent use-case where SoundFingerprinting was successfully used.
-- Will **SoundFingerprinting** match tracks with samples captured in noisy environment?
-> Yes, try out `HighPrecision` configurations, or contact me for additional guidance.
-- Can I use **SoundFingerprinting** framework on **Mono** or .NET Core app?
-> Yes.
-SoundFingerprinting can be used in cross-platform applications.
-Keep in mind though, cross platform audio service `SoundFingerprintingAudioService` supports only *.wav* files at it's input.
 - How many tracks can I store in `InMemoryModelService`?
-> 100 hours of content with `HighPrecision` fingerprinting configuration will yeild in ~5GB or RAM usage.
+> 100 hours of content with `DefaultFingerprintingConfiguration` will consume ~5GB of RAM.

 ### Binaries

     git clone git@github.com:AddictedCS/soundfingerprinting.git

 In order to build latest version of the **SoundFingerprinting** assembly run the following command from repository root.

     .\build.cmd